eldelto/project-ikaros/README.md

         -   [ ] Handle basic message fan out
         -   [ ] Require authentication for message posting
         -   [ ] Require authentication for message reading

+    2. Protocol

+        What kind of actions need to be supported?

+        -   Publish data
+        -   Receive data
+        -   Authenticating as producer (microcontroller) or consumer (web-app)

 3. Data Ingestor